 The water-soluble properties of the phospholipids in krill oil can also make for a more comfortable experience when consuming the capsules, and since they are not made of fish oil they can have a more neutral odour and taste profile as well.

-What is in Norwegian Krill Oil by Omega 3 of Norway?
+What is in Antarctic Krill Oil by Omega 3 of Norway?

 The krill used in Omega 3 of Norway’s high quality red krill oil supplement is Antarctic krill, living in one of the world’s purest and cleanest ocean, the southern Antarctic ocean.
 It is sustainably sourced from schools of wild krill and to ensure a high quality product, we have full control over the production, from the harvest to the encapsulation process.
 With strict quality assurance measures in place, we are also able to fully trace the krill from its harvest, as well as the other raw materials used in the fabrication of the product.
 This traceability earned us the certificate by The Marine Stewardship Council (MSC) for producing the only red krill oil that is 100% traceable.
 The krill is caught using a patented Eco-harvesting method with a specifically designed vessel, that singles out unwanted by-catch of non-krill species and releases them back into the sea.
 So if you are looking for a high quality Omega-3 food supplement, make sure to head over to our shop and have a look at our range of products, both fish oil and red krill oil.